 Some people, like me, might have a resting “ugly” face.
 I’ve been told I look angry or upset when I’m really not.
-I’m usually just pondering what was said and evaluating what it all means.
+I usually just ponder what was said and evaluate what it all means.

 Sometimes, when asked how I feel about something, I don’t even know at that moment!
 I need to think about it for a while.

 I often intentionally choose not to share how I feel until I’ve been able to reconcile everything in my head.
 Oh well, that’s a whole other blog post – or maybe an entirely different blog altogether!
 I would call it the “Read a book, Not my face” sentiment.
 You can rarely tell how I feel by my facial expression.
 Don’t try to read it.
 I’ll bet many people with my temperament feel the same way.

 This temperament almost can’t help themselves when it comes to thinking about how to fix situations.
 Problem-solving is as natural to them as breathing.
 The Blue in me helps me balance that, but it’s hard.

 Being critical is also a common trait of the Green personality.
 They approach just about everything with some doubt and a degree of skepticism.
 This is part of their desire for all things to be logically sound.
 If they don’t understand something completely, how could it be logically sound for them?
 Does that make sense?
 Well, it has to for them.